arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.18.2021
+There are two main types of oats: rolled and steel-cut.

+Rolled oats are... rolled.
+There are three types of rolled oats.
+I list them in order from least processed to most processed.

+- Old-fashioned: the oats are steamed, flattened, and then cut.
+- Quick-cooking oats: the oats are rolled thinner than old-fashioned oats so they cook faster.
+- Instant oats: the oats are cut smaller than quick-cooking oats so they cook EVEN FASTER.

+Steel-cut oats are cut... by steel.
+Makes sense.
+AFAICT they're not pre-cooked.
+The main reason they take so much longer to cook is the shape (they're not very flat).

+[Rolled oats and steel-cut oats are basically equivalent in terms of nutrition](https://www.quakeroats.com/oats-do-more/why-oats/the-difference-between-our-oats).
+So, just eat whichever one you like the most.

+Also, I learned that steel-cut oats aren't great for microwaving.
+I learned this after 2 bowls overflowed in our microwave and made a huge mess.

 ### 3.17.2021
 Turns out when you drop a device (like your phone) in water, you [shouldn't put it in rice to dry it out](https://toomanyadapters.com/dry-smartphone-right-way/).
-I totally thought that worked until Katherine dropped her phone in the toilet and I put it in rice, only to take it out when Katherine Googled it later.
+I totally thought that worked until Katherine dropped her phone in the toilet and I put it in rice, only to take it out when Katherine googled it later.

 ### 3.14.2021
 What's the difference between a URI and a URL?
 Well, it's all in the name.